Sugar Bowl, California

 |Annual Snowfall ?||500″ claimed / 453″ actual, Rank: 8|

 |Ski Pods ?||8, Rank: 29|

 |Review Date||(multiple visits from 2001-2008)|

 |Number of visits||About 12|

-Sugar Bowl is one of the quickest resorts to get to from the Bay Area via I80, which is why I had a season pass there in 07/08 when we had rented out our South Lake Tahoe house for the winter.
+Sugar Bowl is one of the quickest resorts to get to from the Bay Area via I-80, which is why I had a season pass there in 07/08.
 It is also known for getting more snow than any other of the North Lake ski resorts.
 It’s a pretty compact area which makes it easy to get around and great for families.
 Last time we were there there were really only 3 main ski pods even though there were 13 lifts on paper.
-For 2013/2014 they just added the Crow’s Nest chair which adds another small pod with 1 new groomable run and some steeper bump and tree terrain.
+In 2013/2014 they added the Crow’s Nest chair which adds another small pod with 1 new groomed run and some steeper bump and tree terrain.

 The Mt Judah/Jerome Hill area has easy parking lot access and is the most popular place to start the day.
 The runs are fairly long and not that steep.
 The newest lodge is at the base area there, and it has a lot of snowmaking coverage so that’s where the early season runs are.

 After a couple of runs on Judah, we like to head over to Mt.
 Lincoln, which is the main attraction at the resort.
 There is some seriously steep terrain to skier’s left off the top.
 To the right there are some long steeper blue runs.